 That’s why I decided to put together this post on the top 5 reasons we, as tiny house people, would want a stick built house on a trailer instead of a camper, travel trailer or motorhome.

-1. First and foremost is so I can feel at a home.
+1. First and foremost is so I can feel like I’m living in a traditional home.
 Sure, you can make a camper feel more like home but not so much on the exterior.
-The look of a traditional tiny house with a pitched roof really makes you feel like you own a home and not a trailer or a double wide.
+The look of a traditional tiny house with a pitched roof really makes you feel like you own a home instead of an RV.

-4. If I’m going to live in a “trailer” it’s going to look good because I don’t want to be looking and feeling like trailer trash.
-This obviously goes with reason one, but the point is, that this “trailer” (tiny house on wheels) is staying put unless I choose to move.
-So I don’t care about aerodynamics.
+4. If I’m going to live in a “trailer” it’s going to look good because I don’t want to be looking and feeling mass manufactured with excessive plastic and toxic materials.
+This obviously goes with reason one, but the point is, that this “trailer” (tiny house on wheels) is staying put unless I choose to move (in my case, at least).
+So I don’t care much about aerodynamics.
 I want it to be aesthetically pleasing like a house, cottage, or bungalow.

 In conclusion, tiny houses are for living in full-time and only towing when you decide to move.
 Like once a year or less.
-Campers, travel trailers, and motorhomes are for those of you who want to travel the country.
-Other people live in tiny homes and travel frequently with their cars or using airplanes thanks their low cost lifestyle at home.
-What would you do?
+Campers, travel trailers, and motorhomes are for those of us who want to travel the country.